dopp1e/pdf-signer/report/chapters/keygen.typ

 == Description

 The key generator (also called _keygen_, or the _auxiliary application_) is a simple application for generating a set of RSA keys, with the private one being encrypted, all of which are stored on a USB pendrive.
-These keys are to be later used by the _Signer_, the main application of the project.
+These keys are to be later used by the _signer_, the main application of the project.

 == Functionality Overview